Gorton's Solution with Humic and Fulvic acids$12.98

 Weather conditions during the trial

-- The first week was extremely hot and dry.
-The plants were showing signs of stress.
+- The first week was scorching and dry, and the plants showed signs of stress.

-- By the end of the second week, we got some heavy rain, which brought some relief.
+- We got some heavy rain by the end of the second week, which brought some relief.

-- Finally, the heat broke in the fourth week.
-We had some unexpected cool nights followed by rain.
+- We had some unexpected cool nights in the fourth week, followed by rain.